 - 1. During CA, RWDS is driven by the memory and indicates whether additional latency cycles are required. - 2.
 In this example, RWDS indicates that there is no additional latency required. - 3.
-At the end of CA cycles the memory stops driving RWDS to allow the host HyperBus master to begin driving RWDS.
+At the end of CA cycles the memory stops driving RWDS to allow the host HyperBus-Extend-IO master to begin driving RWDS.
 The master must drive RWDS to a valid Low before the end of the initial latency to provide a data mask preamble period to the slave. - 4.
-During data transfer, RWDS is driven by the host to indicate which bytes of data should be either masked or loaded into the array. - 5.
-The figure shows RWDS masking byte Dn A and byte Dn+1 B to perform an unaligned word write to bytes Dn B and Dn+1 A.
+During data transfer, RWDS is driven by the host to indicate which data should be either masked or loaded into the array. - 5.
+The figure shows RWDS masking Dn A and Dn+1 B to perform an unaligned data write to Dn B and Dn+1 A. - DQ[15:8] input will be not used for command/Address decoding or as the write data, however, the controller has to drive DQ[15:8] to "H" or "L".